Code-Institute-Submissions/madelenviola-project2/README.md

 ## User Story
 ### Why users should visit the website
-- To create a to-do list
+- To create a to-do list.
-- To check off tasks completed
+- To check off tasks completed.
+- Delete tasks.
-- To increase productivity
+- To increase productivity.
-- To get a overview of todays tasks
+- To get a overview of todays tasks.

 ## Features
 ### Create to-do list